mbglab/EVR/README.md

 EVR is a chromosome 3D structure reconstruction tool using an Error-Vector Resultant algorithm based on DNA interaction data.
 With normalized or unnormalized IF matrix as input, the program generate a chromosome 3D structure output in a .pdb file.
 Using Cython and OpenCL, the program can run on CPUs/GPUS/APUs and thus usually faster than similar tools.

+This program is tested with Python 2.7 and Python 3.6 on Ubuntu, CentOS, and Windows 10.

 The executable files can be downloaded from https://github.com/HakimHua/EVR/releases.

 ## Installation